 The 80’s are back, but it’s not fashion you should worry about.
 First enacted in 1989, the Stark Law is getting significant updates from CMS that benefit patient care, according to a proposed rule issued in October 2019.
 Comply with these new regulations that open the door to areas previously restricted as conflicts of interest. […]

 A patient can terminate the physician-patient relationship at any time and is always free to seek another provider.
 The physician, however, cannot fire a patient, without risking a patient abandonment complaint.
 When the time comes to terminate the relationship, take these actions to terminate patients in a smooth legally-free manner.
 Provide a Patient Dismissal Letter […]

-We normally look to the Supreme Court to make landmark decisions (like the Affordable Care Act), but the court rules on many smaller cases that — while they may not make it to the nightly news — still affect our daily lives.
-One of those is the May 2019 decision on Cochise Consultancy Inc. v. […]
+It’s hard to miss updating your practice on Supreme Court landmark decisions (like the Affordable Care Act).
+But you can easily overlook prepping your practice for court rules stemming from smaller cases.
+While they may not make it to the nightly news — still affect our daily lives.
+One of those is the May 2019 […]